 - Dried basil.
 Feel free to replace fresh basil with dried basil if that's what you have on hand.

 - Chunky tomatoes.
 You can use chunky tomatoes instead of crushed ones, but make sure you add some pasta water in the end to coat the pasta with pancetta evenly.

 - Cheese.
 I use ricotta salata in this pancetta pasta recipe because that is what I have on hand.
 However, feel free to use your favorite hard cheese, like parmesan.

 Cannot wait to find out how it tastes?
 Give this pancetta pasta recipe a try this week, and let me know! 🙂

-LOOKING FOR MORE WEEKNIGHT PASTA DISHES?
-THEN CHECK OUT THESE POSTS!
+IF YOU ARE LOOKING FOR EASY DINNER RECIPES, CHECK OUT THESE POSTS!

 Pancetta Pasta with Tomatoes Recipe

 - handful of fresh basil leaves